abenedetti27/readme-generator/Develop/sampleREADME.md

 - [Questions](#questions)

 ## Installation <a name="installation"></a>
-Step by step, it's so great.
+step by step

 ## Usage <a name="usage"></a>
-Use it and love it.
+use it and love it

 ## Credits <a name="credits"></a>
-lone wolf.
+i worked all by my lonesome

 ## License <a name="license"></a>
 MIT License

 ## Features <a name="features"></a>
-so many great features.
+too many features to list

 ## Contributing <a name="contributing"></a>
-undefined
+please contribute, i need help.

 ## Tests <a name="tests"></a>
-so mamy great tests.
+lots of great tests

 ## Questions <a name="questions"></a>